Mosaic Captures Essence of Wilderness’ Beauty

 “The mosaic itself, to me, represents more than just nature and the beauty it encompasses,” he added.
 “It represents us — our community — building something for the future … leaving a legacy of bettering our community slowly, but surely.”

-Mosaic tiles are available to sponsor, ranging from $350 to $5,000 with each one a name kiln fired onto the glass and added to the donor wall, forever adjoining to the mosaic to fund programming.
-To support the work of the foundation with a tile, call (818) 631-6131, or visit glendaleparksfoundation.org/
+Mosaic tiles are available to sponsor, ranging from $350 to $5,000.
+Each one will have a name kiln fired onto the glass and added to the donor wall, forever adjoining the mosaic.
+To support the foundation’s programming with a tile, call (818) 631-6131, or visit glendaleparksfoundation.org/

 You must be logged in to post a comment.